danielrwik/reduc/README.md

 either due to SAA enhancement (using the hard band 50-160 keV) or solar activity (using the soft band 1.6-20 keV).

-If point source(s) in FOV, make exclude region called `excl.reg` and place it in the `event_cl` directory.
-Emission from galaxy clusters does not vary, so this step can be skipped (be sure to remove `/excl` keyword below in that case).
+If there are point source(s) in the FOV, make exclude region called `excl.reg` and place it in the `event_cl` directory.
+Emission from galaxy clusters
+does not vary, so this step can be skipped (be sure to remove the `/excl` keyword below in that case).
+However, it can still be useful to remove the brightest regions even if the emission shouldn't vary with time, so that lower level variability won't be swamped by a high source rate.

     tbin=100.